UPDATE: This post was first published on 25 May 2020 and updated on 20 July 2021.

 X Talk about a variety of issues

-Your customers are constantly bombarded with news, social media and coronavirus updates.
+Your customers are constantly bombarded with news, social media and local coronavirus updates.
 Their concentration spans are short.
 For every piece of communication, determine its purpose and tell your clients exactly what they need to know.
 This is most important for the 16 types of businesses that are allowed to remain open.

 “As a business offering essential services, we are reducing the number of people in our store at any one time to 12.
 Please wait for the employee standing at the door to motion you in before you enter.
 Thank you for your patience as we work to keep everyone safe.”